 - Review Questions on Cell-Mediated Immunity

 However, γδ cells do not express CD4 or CD8 molecules on their surfaces.
-Instead, they recognise non-protein antigen molecules such as bacterial lipoglycans.
+Instead, they recognize non-protein antigen molecules such as bacterial lipoglycans.

-Type 1 helper (Th1) cells play a key role in phagocyte-mediated defence, by activating macrophages to destroy ingested microbes.
-Activated macrophages destroy ingested microbes chiefly by lysosomal enzymes, nitric oxide and reactive oxygen species.
+Type 1 helper (Th1) cells play a key role in phagocyte-mediated defense by activating macrophages to destroy ingested microbes via lysosomal enzymes, nitric oxide and reactive oxygen species.

 The immune reaction mediated by Th1 cells also occurs in delayed type hypersensitivity reactions, seen in granulomatous inflammation and many other inflammatory conditions.

-Type 2 helper (Th2) cells mediate phagocyte-independent immune reactions, which involves eosinophils and mast cells.
-This type of immune reaction is important against helminthic infections, and in allergic reactions.
+Type 2 helper (Th2) cells mediate phagocyte-independent immune reactions, which involve eosinophils and mast cells.
+This type of immune reaction is important against helminthic infections and in allergic reactions.
 The cytokine IL-4 induces the differentiation of Th2 cells, which occurs in response to helminths and allergens.

-The differentiation of naive CD8 T cells into cytotoxic T cells occurs in response to antigen presented by dendritic cells.
-This process may involve CD4 helper T cells too.
-With the differentiation and proliferation of naïve CD8 T cells, effector cytotoxic cells are generated that possess the machinery to kill infected or tumor cells.
+The differentiation of naive CD8 Т-cells into cytotoxic T-cells occurs in response to antigen presented by dendritic cells.
+This process may involve CD4 helper T-cells too.
+With the differentiation and proliferation of naïve CD8 T-cells, effector cytotoxic cells are generated that possess the machinery to kill infected or tumor cells.

-Cytotoxic T cells contain many lysosomes that contain proteins such as granzymes and perforin.
-Cytotoxic T cells also produce cytokines that help with the elimination of intracellular microbes, such as IFN-γ to activate macrophages.
+Cytotoxic T-cells encompass many lysosomes that contain proteins such as granzymes and perforin.
+Cytotoxic T-cells also produce cytokines that help with the elimination of intracellular microbes, such as IFN-γ, to activate macrophages.

 Macrophages are produced in the bone marrow as immature monocytes.
-In the blood, they are monocytes, and at extravascular sites, they become macrophages that survive for weeks or years.
+In the blood, they still exist as monocytes, and when they reach the extravascular sites, they become macrophages that survive for weeks or years.
 Macrophages respond to various stimuli, including cytokines.
 They feature azurophilic lysosomal granules, which contain myeloperoxidase, lysozyme and acid hydrolases.

 Macrophages also produce and secrete other products including a non-specific esterase, neutral proteases such as collagenase and elastase, complement products, prostaglandins, coagulation factors, fibronectin and various cytokines.

-Macrophages that are activated in Th1-mediated responses (M1 macrophages) secrete pro-inflammatory cytokines such as IL-1, TNF, IL-6, as well as reactive oxygen specifies.
+Macrophages that are activated in Th1-mediated responses (M1 macrophages) secrete pro-inflammatory cytokines such as IL-1, TNF, IL-6, as well as reactive oxygen species.
 Macrophages associated with Th2 responses (M2 macrophages) secrete IL-10.

-When macrophages are activated in immune responses, it results in increased size, increased lysosomal enzyme content, increased active metabolism and greater phagocytic ability.
+When macrophages are activated in immune responses, this increases their size, their lysosomal enzyme content, their active metabolism and phagocytic ability.

 Intraepithelial lymphocytes are effector cells of innate immunity.
-They are, essentially, T lymphocytes that are present within the epidermis and mucosal epithelium.
+They are, essentially, T-lymphocytes that are present within the epidermis and mucosal epithelium.
 These lymphocytes express a limited variety of antigen receptors.
-They provide host defence by cytokine secretion, phagocyte activation and killing infected cells.
+They provide host defense by cytokine secretion, phagocyte activation and killing infected cells.

 Cytokines, Interferons, Interleukins and Colony Stimulating Factors

 Cytokines are the messenger molecules of our body’s immune system that serve as mediators of immune responses and inflammation.
-They are polypeptides that are produced by various cell types.
+They constitute polypeptides produced by various cell types.

 Interferons refer to a subgroup of cytokines that originally received their name for their function in interfering with viral infections.
-However, it is now recognized that interferons have other important immune functions too.
-There are type I and type II interferons.
+However, it is now recognized that interferons have other important immune functions, too.
+They are subdivided into type I and type II interferons.

-Type II interferon refers to IFN- γ.
-IFN- γ is the most important cytokine that activates macrophages and is essential in the defence against intracellular microbes.
-IFN-γ is produced by CD4 Th1 cells, NK cells and CD8 T cells.
+Type II interferon refers to IFN-γ.
+IFN- γ is the most important cytokine that activates macrophages and is essential in the defense against intracellular microbes.
+IFN-γ is produced by CD4 Th1 cells, NK cells and CD8 T-cells.
 It plays a role in both innate and adaptive immunity.

-Interleukins are one of the most important groups of cytokines.
-They are cytokines that function to communicate between leukocytes.
+Interleukins make up one of the most important groups of cytokines; their function is to communicate between leukocytes.
 Interleukins are a very diverse group, with differing protein structures, as their classification is biological.
 About 34 interleukins have been identified and described, from IL-1 to IL-35, and the status of IL-14 is in doubt.